Kei apple

-Dovyalis afra, (Note: Until recently D. caffra) commonly known as the Kei apple, is a small to medium-sized tree, native to southern Africa.
+Dovyalis caffra, (Note: Until recently D. caffra) commonly known as the Kei apple, is a small to medium-sized tree, native to southern Africa.
 Its distribution extends from the Kei River in the south, from which the common name derives, northwards along the eastern side of the continent to Tanzania.
 The ripe fruits (which are present from December to January) are edible and similar in appearance to apricots, though they are quite acidic due to having a high concentration of malic acid.

 It is a usually found in dry types of woodland when it grows to 6 m tall.
 In moister types of open woodland it reaches its greatest size of about 8–9 metres.
 A tree, with sharp, 3–6 cm long stem spines in the leaf axils, and large sturdy thorns.
 Buds at the base of the spine produce clusters of alternately arranged simple ovate leaves 3–6 cm long.

 The flowers are inconspicuous, solitary or clustered, with no petals.
 It is dioecious, with male and female flowers on separate plants, though some female plants are parthenogenetic.

 The fruit is an edible bright yellow or orange globose berry 2.5–4 cm diameter, with the skin and flesh of a uniform colour and containing several small seeds.
 Production is often copious, weighing down the branches during the summer.
-They are juicy, tasty and very acidic.
+They are juicy and very acidic.

 Cultivation and uses

-A traditional food plant in the areas it occurs, this little-known fruit has potential to improve nutrition, boost food security, foster rural development and support sustainable landcare.
+A traditional food plant in the areas it occurs, this little-known fruit is considered by local efforts to improve nutrition, boost food security, foster rural development and support sustainable landcare.